ReciHub/FunnyAlgorithms/README.md

 ## Enjoyed?

-Leave a :star: to the repository and share this with your friends!
+Leave a :star: to the repository and share this with your friends !!